oktadev/okta-java-spring-sso-example/README.md

 ## Help

-Please post any questions as comments on the [blog post](https://need.a.link), or visit our [Okta Developer Forums](https://devforum.okta.com/).
-You can also email developers@okta.com if you'd like to create a support ticket.
+Please post any questions as comments on the [blog post](https://developer.okta.com/blog/2020/01/29/java-single-sign-on), or visit our [Okta Developer Forums](https://devforum.okta.com/).

-#### ^-- TODO: needs a link --^

 ## License